Previous Editions

 Eva Berneke

-Vice Chair, Global Satellite Operator's Association (GSOA); CEO, Eutelsat Group
+Vice Chair, Global Satellite Operator's Association (GSOA)

 Session 1: Keynote Presentations image